How To Roast Butternut Squash

 • Drizzle olive oil over the cut squash and toss to evenly coat.

-• Transfer the squash to a large parchment covered baking sheet and spread out, ensuring no two pieces touch.
+• Transfer the squash to the baking sheet and spread out, ensuring no two pieces touch.

 • Season with salt and cook for approx. 40 minutes, tossing the cubes halfway through.
 Check with a fork to ensure the squash is tender and golden before removing.
 Cook for an additional 5 minutes if needed (depends on the size of your squash cubes).
 Repeat in 5 minute increments as needed.